-Classification Conditions to be fulfilled Special Mention i) Assets must be classified no higher than Special Mention if any of the following deficiencies of bank management is present: the loan was not made in compliance with the bank's internal policies; failure to maintain adequate and enforceable documentation; and/or poor control over collateral. ii) Assets must be classified no higher than Special Mention if any of toollowing deficiencies of the obligor is present: o occasional overdrawn within the past year; below-average or declining profitability; barely acceptable liquidity; and Problems in strategic planning.
-Sub-standard i) Assets must be classified no higher than Sub-standard if any of the following deficiencies of the obligor is present: • recurrent overdrawn; • low account turnover; • competitive difficulties; • location in a volatile industry with an acute drop in demand; • very low profitability that is also declining; • inadequate liquidity; • cash flow less than repayment of principal and interest; • weak management; • doubts about integrity of management; • conflict in corporate governance; • unjustifiable lack of external audit; and • pending litigation of a significant nature. ii) Assets must be classified no higher than Sub-standard if the primary
+Classification Conditions to be fulfilled Classification Special Mention i) ii) Assets must be classified no higher than Special Mention if any of the following deficiencies of bank management is present: • the loan was not made in compliance with the Bank's internal policies; • failure to maintain adequate and enforceable documentation; and/or • poor control over collateral.
+Assets must be classified no higher than Special Mention if any of the following deficiencies of the obligor is present: • occasional overdrawn within the past year; • below-average or declining profitability; • barely acceptable liquidity; and Sub-standard ii) Problems in strategic planning.
+Assets must be classified no higher than Sub-standard if any of the following deficiencies of the obligor is present: recurrent overdrawn; low account turnover; competitive difficulties; location in a volatile industry with an acute drop in demand; very low profitability that is also declining; inadequate liquidity; cash flow less than repayment of principal and interest; weak management; doubts about integrity of management; conflict in corporate governance; unjustifiable lack of external audit; and pending litigation of a significant nature.
+Assets must be classified no higher than Sub-standard if the primary sources of repayment are insufficient to service the debt and the bank must look to secondary sources of repayment, including collateral.
+Assets must be classified no higher than Sub-standard if the banking organization has acquired the asset without the types of adequate documentation of the obligor's net worth, profitability, liquidity, and cash flow that are required in the banking organization's lending policy, or there are Doubtful : doubts about the validity of that documentation.
+Assets must be classified no higher than Doubtful if any of the following deficiencies of the obligor is present: permanent overdrawn; location in an industry with poor aggregate earnings or loss of markets;

-Classification Conditions to be fulfilled Gladomoation sources of repayment are insufficient to service the debt and the bank must look to secondary sources of repayment, including collateral. lii) Assets must be classified no higher than Sub-standard if the banking organization has acquired the asset without the types of adequate documentation of the obligor's net worth, profitability, liquidity, and cash flow that are required in the banking organization's lending policy, or there are doubts about the validity of that documentation.
-Doubtful : Assets must be classified no higher than Doubtful if any of the following deficiencies of the obligor is present: • permanent overdrawn; • location in an industry with poor aggregate earnings or loss of markets; • serious competitive problems; failure of key products; operational losses; • illiquidity, including the necessity to sell assets to meet operating expenses; • cash flow less than required interest payments; very poor management; • non-cooperative or hostile management; • serious doubts of the integrity of management; • doubts about true ownership; and • complete absence of faith in financial statements.
+Classification Conditions to be fulfilled serious competitive problems; failure of key products; operational losses; illiquidity, including the necessity to sell assets to meet operating expenses; cash flow less than required interest payments; very poor management; non-cooperative or hostile management; serious doubts of the integrity of management; doubts about true ownership; and D 1/1 complete absence of faith in financial statements.
 Bad/Loss : Assets must be classified no higher than Bad/Loss if any of the following deficiencies of the obligor is present: • the obligor seeks new loans to finance operational losses; • location in an industry that is disappearing; • location in the bottom quartile of its industry in terms of profitability; • technological obsolescence and very high losses; • asset sales at a loss to meet operational expenses; • cash flow less than production costs; • no repayment source except liquidation; • presence of money laundering, fraud, embezzlement, or other criminal activity; and • no further support by owners.

-However, regardless of all rules and regulations the central bank can classify any loan on the basis of their subjective judgment as well as can instruct the bank to make additional provision on non-performing loans.
+However, regardless of all rules and regulations the central bank can classify any loan on the basis of their subjective judgment as well as can instruct the Bank to make additional provision on non-performing loans.